 - Click on “SHC for Additional Crops” option.

 - SHC will open and print the same.

-Agriculture department follows a standard procedure and norms for collecting samples across the country.
-The Department officials draw samples in a grid of 2.5 hectares in a irrigated area of the field and in 10 hectares in a rain-fed land area.
+The agriculture department follows a standard procedure and norms for collecting samples across the country.
+The Department officials draw samples in a grid of 2.5 hectares in an irrigated area of the field and in 10 hectares in a rain-fed land area.
 These samples are drawn with the help of revenue maps & appropriate GPS tools and equipment.